-If you have been involved in a car accident and you have not suffered from injuries, you may be wondering if you have a right to file a lawsuit, or what type of compensation you are able to seek from the car insurance company.
+If you have been involved in a car accident and you have not suffered from injuries, you may be wondering if you have a right to file a lawsuit or about the type of compensation you are able to seek from the car insurance company.
 The first step is understanding the difference between a personal injury lawsuit and a lawsuit for seeking damages to property.
 There are a few basic guidelines that need to be met in order for someone to file a personal injury lawsuit, which we will discuss below.
-If your situation does not meet these guidelines, then you will hopefully be able to avoid dealing with a lawsuit but there are circumstances that do require someone to take legal actions in order to recover compensation no matter what.
+If your situation does not meet these guidelines, then you will hopefully be able to avoid dealing with a lawsuit, but there are circumstances that do require someone to take legal actions in order to recover compensation no matter what.

 There are a lot of details that go into building and pursuing a personal injury lawsuit, but there are some basic requirements that need to be met in order to determine whether or not you are legally able to move forward with the process.
 The following factors MUST be present in your accident in order for you to seek personal injury damages: